robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 **Lesson 1: Introduction to Software Optimization.**
 - Outcomes:
-Describe why Software Optimization is important
+  - Describe why Software Optimization is important.
-  - Identify the different fundamental optimization techniques
+  - Identify the different fundamental optimization techniques.
-  - Use different metrics to measure your model performance
+  - Use different metrics to measure your model performance.
-  - Identify when and how to use optimization techniques
+  - Identify when and how to use optimization techniques.

 **Lesson 2: Reducing Model Operations.**
 - Outcomes:
-  - Calculate the number of operations in a model
+  - Calculate the number of operations in a model.
-  - Implement optimization techniques that improve performance by reducing the number of model operations
+  - Implement optimization techniques that improve performance by reducing the number of model operations.
-  - Use the Intel® Distribution of OpenVINOTM Toolkit to measure the effects of different optimization techniques on the performance of your model
+  - Use the Intel® Distribution of OpenVINOTM Toolkit to measure the effects of different optimization techniques on the performance of your model.
 - Exercises:
   - [Pooling Performance][27]
   - [Separable Convolutions Performance][28]